-Below is a list of different minimally invasive glaucoma surgery options available in the UK.
+Minimally invasive glaucoma surgery options available in the UK

 This is a bit of a mouthful!
 A canaloplasty is a type of glaucoma surgery which cleans out the main drainage channel in the eye.
 Ab-interno just describes the direction from which the main drainage channel is accessed during surgery (from the front of the eye, in front of the pupil, instead of from the side).
 The iTrack is a tiny catheter (tube) which is inserted into the drainage channel.
 A special gel is injected through the catheter, which opens up the drainage channel and breaks down any blockages in the drainage channel.
 This means the flow of fluid out of the eye is improved, reducing IOP.